 8. Freedom Park: Formerly A Central Jail

-A former prison which has been now revamped into a park, Freedom Park, as the name says, is a theme park depicting the freedom struggle of India.
-Divided into different sections with scenes from the Indian freedom struggle recreated with life-size figurines, there are also various amenities like a socio-cultural library, a joggers’ park and children’s play area here.
+A former prison that has been now revamped into a park, Freedom Park, as the name says, is a theme park depicting the freedom struggle of India.
+Divided into different sections with scenes from the Indian freedom struggle recreated with life-size figurines, there are also various amenities like a socio-cultural library, a joggers’ park, and a children’s play area here.

 Location: Seshadri Road, Gandhi Nagar, Bangalore

 Entry Fee: No Entry Fee

 The Ranadheera Kanteerava Park is one of the most well-maintained and famous parks in Bangalore, created to inform people about the heritage and history of Karnataka.
 The park has several beautiful sculptures of the ancient kings and rulers of Karnataka.
 The park also has a few other giant figurines of just faces, a blue tree man, a small pond with a fountain, notes of the poetry of various famous Kannada poets, a play area, and a play gym.